MicrosoftDocs/architecture-center/docs/operator-guides/aks/VirtualNode.md

 ## Unable to Provision Virtual Node in a Region
-#### Resolution: VNET SKUs aren't available for Azure Container Instances in the region
+### Resolution: Look for other possible locations where VNET SKU's are available for Azure container Instances

-One reason could be VNET SKUs aren't available for Azure Container Instances in the region, please verify region availability from [Region Availability](/azure/aks/virtual-nodes)
+If you're trying to deploy Virtual Node in a region that does not have VNET SKUs for Azure Container Instances,  its recommended to verify region availability from [Region Availability](/azure/aks/virtual-nodes) & then proceed with deployments in one of the available regions

 ## Virtual Node not available even after enabling the option
-#### Resolution: Provision of Separate Subnet & Network Contributor Role on subnet within virtual network
+### Resolution: Provision of Separate Subnet & Network Contributor Role on subnet within virtual network

 Sometimes during the installation phase you can notice that Virtual Node is not available in AKS cluster even after enabling the virtual node option through portal or through Addons
    * ACI uses a separate subnet for deploying workloads & because the virtual nodes need a dedicated subnet to spin up ACI instances (as pods) , please verify if a second subnet was created & that shouldn't overlap with Cluster subnet range -   [Create virtual nodes using Azure CLI - Azure Kubernetes Service | Microsoft Docs](/azure/aks/virtual-nodes-cli)